mirsahariatanik/NLP-Project/README.md

 # NLP-Project

 Implemented a calendar management tool using Google speech processing system and a dialogue act classifier with a sequence labeler system.
 The speech processing block convert the speech to text file.
 The input to the NLP part is a sequence of words and the output is a frame containing the key information to schedule the event in the calender.

+To convert the speech to text, use "asr.py".
+There are some speech samples available from training_1.mp3 to training_30.mp3.

+The varieties of NLP datasets can be generated with files nlp.py to nlp7.py.

-First, I am implemented an RNN+CRF based encoder for labeling and slot filling.
+First, I have implemented an RNN+CRF based encoder for labeling and slot filling.
 For each word, the encoder predict highest-scoring label for that word.
 Implemented a labeler that just guesses, for each word, the label with the highest probability for that word.

 To replace all words seen only once in the BIO training data "train_bio.txt" with unk, use "fourcount.py".